Skip to main content

 Updated on

-Azure Blob Storage destination allows you to store your Quicknode Streams data directly in Microsoft Azure's cloud storage.
-This destination is ideal for data warehousing, analytics, and long-term storage of blockchain data.
+Azure Blob Storage destinations let you archive stream data to Microsoft Azure, ideal for data warehousing, analytics, and long-term storage of blockchain data.

-Before setting up Azure as a destination, ensure you have:
+Before configuring Azure Blob Storage as a destination, you need:

 • A Microsoft Azure account